 As he turns 24 this summer we look back at his stellar rise to become one of the top marksmen in world football.
 The winner of the PL Golden Boot for a second consecutive season.
 Harry’s isn’t just a great goal scorer his amazing record is matched by his tireless running and pulling defenders away allowing teammates to capitalize the space.
 He combines great technique with body strength and has tremendous confidence in his own abilities.

 Harry can score all sorts of goals from the poachers instinct inside the six yard box to the blistering drive to the curling into the corner shot.
 The Premier League statistics show to date that of his 78 goals in that competition 51 have come from his right foot, 17 with the left and 10 headers.
-Like many top scorers he doesn’t seem to worry too much about records but as he keeps scoring they just keep coming.

 Harry was born in Walthamstow on 28th July 1993 and joined Spurs at eleven years of age, having had very brief spells with both Arsenal and Watford.
 His first team debut came in the Europa League game at home to Hearts in 2011 and his first senior goal was in the same competition away to Shamrock Rovers.

 This season he passed the thirty goal a season in all competitions mark, something he had done previously in 2014/15 when he became the first man to do so since Gary Lineker in 1991/92.
 When he passed the 20 goal mark, it was for the third season running, that was last achieved by Mark Falco (83-86).

 - Harry Trivia -

 The Golden Boot was introduced in 1992/3 and was won by Tottenham’s Teddy Sheringham, the only other Spurs man to win it.
 Harry becomes only the fifth player to retain the Golden Boot a second consecutive season.
 His tally this year of 29 is even more impressive as he missed nearly a quarter of the season only appearing in 30 games.